Add Excel table and cell styles

 - Add Excel table and cell styles

-To do so, first define the style you would like to apply:
+To do so, first define the style that you would like to apply:

-- Go to Home > Styles > Format as Table and do one of the following:
+- In Excel, go to Home > Styles > Format as Table and do one of the following:

 - Create a completely new style by selecting New Table Style.

-- Base your style on an existing one by right-clicking it and selecting Duplicate.
+- Adjust an existing style by right-clicking the style and selecting Duplicate.

-Now you can add a button to the Ribbon that applies this table style as follows (see also Customize think-cell ribbon controls):
+Next, add a button to the ribbon that applies this table style (see also Customize think-cell ribbon controls):

-- Select the tab you want to place the button on on the right, or create a new one by clicking New Tab.
+- In the Customize the Ribbon dialog, in the list on the right, select the tab where you want to place the button, or create a new tab by selecting New Tab.

-- Create a new group in the tab by clicking New Group, or select an existing custom group.
+- Create a new group in the tab by selecting New Group, or select an existing custom group.

 - On the left, go to Main Tabs > think-cell Commands > think-cell Commands.

 Repeat as needed for further table styles.
-The buttons placed in the Ribbon will show you a preview of the style that will be applied.
-You can also use the Rename button in the Ribbon customization dialog to give the buttons more descriptive names.
+The buttons that you add to the ribbon will show you a preview of the styles.
+You can use the Rename button in the Customize the Ribbon dialog to give the buttons more descriptive names.

-Note: The table style will always be applied with all header and total rows, first and last columns, and row banding defined.
-If you want a button for applying the table style without them, simply duplicate the style, change its name to a different n, and remove them.
+The table style will always be applied with all header and total rows, first and last columns, and row banding defined.
+If you want a button for applying the table style without them, duplicate the style, change its name to a different N, and remove them.
 Column banding is not supported.

 You can also place buttons for quick access to cell styles in the same way.
-Name them "think-cell style n" and place the corresponding think-cell Style button in the Ribbon.
+Name them think-cell style N and add the corresponding think-cell Style button to the ribbon.

-Note: Custom table and cell styles are saved in the workbook, rather than globally in Excel.
-If you want to always use the same table styles assigned to the same buttons, create a workbook where those styles are assigned to the Ribbon buttons as described above, and save it as an Excel Template (*.xltx) that you use as a basis for future workbooks.
+Custom table and cell styles are saved in the workbook, rather than globally in Excel.
+If you want to always use the same table styles assigned to the same buttons, create a workbook where those styles are assigned to the ribbon buttons as described above, and save it as an Excel template (*.xltx) that you use as a basis for future workbooks.
+For general information on Excel templates, see Save a workbook as a template.